StyleShit/menni/README.md

 Simple, headless & type-safe menus library for React.

+## Why?

+Menni lets you create reactive menus for pluggable applications, and allow 3rd parties extend your application with a set of closed components and their configurations.
+This is useful for keeping the UI consistent, while still allowing for some amount of extensibility.
+It's also useful when you want to separate your code into independent packages/modules that extend a host application with their own menu items.

 ## Usage

-Menni lets you create a menu with your own UI components, and manages the state of the menu for you.

 To start, create a menu using the `createMenu` function.
 It accepts a list of components that you want to allow registering into your menu: